-Concert Costs for Music Promoters
+What Costs Do Music Promoters Face?

 If you're a music promoter, finding that magic balance between gig promotion costs and income from ticket sales is the key to making a profit.
-But, what exactly ARE your costs?
+But, what exactly are your costs?
 Here is a rundown of everything you may have to pony up for as a promoter when it comes to concert promotion costs.
 Keep in mind that all deals are different, and not every cost is appropriate for every show.
 With that in mind, here are the things that could soon be draining your pockets:

 Booking the Venue

 Booking a venue for the show is your first step, of course, and it is also likely to be one of your largest costs.
 Keep in mind: some venues may let you have space for free, and other venues you may cut you a break if you book your shows in their place exclusively.
 If you're delivering a packed house every time, don't forget the venue is cleaning up at the bar thanks to all of the people you're bringing through the door, so don't be afraid to try and negotiate a deal if you have a proven track record.